-The Adverse Drug Reactions Advisory Committee (ADRAC) database holds details of Australian reports of suspected reactions to drugs received since 1 November 1972.
+Our database holds details of Australian reports of suspected reactions to drugs received since 1 November 1972.
 The majority of these reports were submitted voluntarily by Australian doctors, dentists and pharmacists.
 It should be noted that reporting of a suspected adverse reaction does not necessarily imply a causal relationship.

 This basic report provides a cumulative listing of all reactions received to a specified drug.
-An example is shown on the following page.
-A guide to interpretation follows:
+A guide to interpretation:

 - The name of the medicine is provided on the top line of the report. - The default report provides data for all report dates, ie from November 1972 or the date the first report was received (whichever is the latest) until the present time.
 It is possible, however, to limit the report to a particular date range (in years, quarters or months). - The report only provides data for those reports where the causality is certain, probable or possible.
-Other causality gradings are excluded from all reports produced by ADRAC. - The first row of the report lists the total number of cases in which the medicine has been suspected as being a possible, probable or certain cause of the reaction (s). - The second row of the report lists the number of times the medicine has been suspected in cases.
-This number will always be equal to or more than the number of cases.
-The number of occurrences can be more than the number of cases due to different products of the same medicine being suspected in the same case (eg. a generic product and an innovator product) or the medicine being suspected more than once because it was used at different dosages or in different dosage forms. - The third row of the report lists the number of reactions reported.
-Since more than one reaction is often reported in a particular case, this number will almost always be much greater than the number of cases. - The first column refers to the total number of cases, occurrences or reactions. - The second column refers to the number of cases, occurrences or reactions where the outcome was fatal. - The third column refers to the number of cases, occurrences or reactions where the medicine was the only medicine suspected in that case, occurrence or reaction. - Under Reactions, the reaction terms are listed using elements of the MedDRA hierarchy. - The format shown in the first example lists all reactions in association with paracetamol.
-It is possible to break these down under each brand of trade name, including situations where this is not specified.
-The second example shows this with paracetamol.
-The first page is identical except that the heading now states Layer 1 of 24.
-The first layer is always the total for the medicine and each subsequent layer will show the data for each trade name in alphabetical order including paracetamol without a brand name specified.
+Other causality gradings are excluded from all reports. - The report lists the total number of cases in which the medicine has been suspected as being a possible, probable or certain cause of the reaction (s). - The report also lists the number of reactions reported.
+Since more than one reaction is often reported in a particular case, this number will almost always be much greater than the number of cases. - The first column refers to the total number of cases, occurrences or reactions. - The second column refers to the number of cases, occurrences or reactions where the outcome was fatal. - The third column refers to the number of cases, occurrences or reactions where the medicine was the only medicine suspected in that case, occurrence or reaction. - Under Reactions, the reaction terms are listed using elements of the MedDRA hierarchy.